-ER5.1 Ensure that actions are taken that minimise the risk of microbial contamination being reintroduced during the drying and storing of the endoscopes.
+ER5.1 Ensure that actions are taken to minimize the risk of microbial contamination being reintroduced during the drying and storing of the endoscopes.

-Good Practice Point: GPP5.1 For flushing the endoscope during the procedure, use sterile water if possible or use water which is at least the same quality as the final rinse water.
+Good Practice Point: GPP5.1 For flushing the endoscope during the procedure, use sterile water if possible or use water that is at least the same microbial quality as the final rinse water.

-9.6 Roles and responsibilities
+Roles and responsibilities

-The importance of sufficient knowledge about endoscope reprocessing cannot be overstated and any staff working in endoscopy suite need to understand basic principles, including the quality of final rinse water.
-All staff must be given training, clear description of their responsibilities, and the outline of the accountability for their actions.
-Working Party recognises the importance of multidisciplinary team in the management of endoscopy final rinse water.
-At minimum, the team requires input from the individuals who have sufficient knowledge of decontamination and water safety and who also have an authority to act and an Authorising Engineer (decontamination) (AE(D)) who is accountable for appropriate actions.
-It is advisable that members of other disciplines are also involved, including Infection Control Consultant or Consultant Microbiologist, Decontamination Lead, Infection Control Lead, Decontamination Manager, Endoscope Decontamination Manager, Authorised Person (AP), Clinical/Nurse Management, Divisional Operational Manager and Estates Manager.
+The importance of sufficient knowledge about endoscope reprocessing cannot be overstated and any staff working in an endoscopy suite need to understand basic principles, including the microbial quality of final rinse water.
+All staff must be given training, clear description of their responsibilities, and an outline of accountability for their actions.
+The Working Party recognizes the importance of the multidisciplinary team in the management of endoscopy final rinse water.
+At minimum, the team requires input from the individuals who have sufficient knowledge of decontamination and water safety and who also have an authority to act and an Authorizing Engineer (decontamination) (AE(D)) who is accountable for appropriate actions.
+It is advisable that members of other disciplines are also involved, including Infection Control Consultant or Consultant Microbiologist, Decontamination Lead, Infection Control Lead, Decontamination Manager, Endoscope Decontamination Manager, Authorized Person (AP), Clinical/Nurse Management, Divisional Operational Manager and Estates Manager.